The Benefits of Ashwagandha: An Ancient, Stress-Soothing Herb

 How Should I Consume Ashwagandha?

 These days, you’ll find ashwagandha in everything from supplements to chocolate to bedtime beverages.
-(It’s even in our clean energy drink Re-Lyte Boost).
+(It’s even in our clean energy drink Re-Lyte Energy).
 Honestly, the best way to incorporate ashwagandha into your daily routine will depend on your individual situation and what you’re using it for.

 There’s still some discrepancy about how much you need to experience its benefits.
 Studies on ashwagandha typically use a dosage that varies between 250 and 600 mg of root extract per day.
 The most common dosage regimen in these studies is 300 mg twice per day (morning and evening).
 Once again, we recommend partnering with a healthcare provider you trust (your family physician, a naturopath, an herbalist, or someone else who knows your health history and has expertise in this area) to figure out what’s right for you.